-Malpractice, or cheating, is dishonest behaviour by a student which gives them an unfair advantage over others.
 A good education and the HSC, provides a gateway to tertiary studies for students.
 Cheating in assessment tasks, whether it be HSC related or not, is a serious offence.
 The school and the NSW Education Standards Authority take cheating very seriously and have strict rules in place to deal with such matters.
 As a school, we actively discourage any student engaging in dishonest behaviour resulting in an unfair advantage.
-Detected malpractice can lead to reduced or ZERO marks, the loss of one or more courses towards the HSC and damage to the student's ability to apply for entry to TAFE or university courses.
+With regards to any detected malpractice, the school will make a determination regarding the extent of the malpractice evident in the student's work in order to determine if the task or part thereof will be awarded zero marks.